ibm-cloud-architecture/vaccine-solution-main/README.md

 The content of this repository is written with markdown files, packaged with [MkDocs](https://www.mkdocs.org/) and can be built into a book-readable format by MkDocs build processes.

 1. Install MkDocs locally following the [official documentation instructions](https://www.mkdocs.org/#installation).
+On Mac use the command `brew install mkdocs`.
 1. Install Material plugin for mkdocs:  `pip install mkdocs-material`
 2. `git clone https://github.com/ibm-cloud-architecture/vaccine-cold-chain.git` _(or your forked repository if you plan to edit)_
 3. `cd vaccine-cold-chain`